GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 # Set the lower limit of the tail model to just below the lower limit of the
 # data, in the event we perturb it by half an hour.
 [Initial lower limit = 1hr]
 # However, if working with the 'raw' data, we should not set the lower limit to 1hr,
-# since the latter is actually a data value, so some lower bound must be decided
+# since the latter is actually a data value, so some lower bound must be selected.
 duration_offset = ifelse(break_ties_with_jitter,
     1 - as.numeric(default_jitter_amounts['duration']),
-    0.5) #min(event_statistics$duration) - 5.0e-04
+    0.5)

 duration_mixture_fit = evmix_fit$fit_gpd_mixture(
     data=event_statistics$duration,